PaulThomas20002/S4-DIGITAL-LAB/README.md

 be assessed based on teamwork, integrity and cooperation.<br><br>
 Part A (Any 8 Experiments)<br>
-• A 2 hour session should be spent to make the students comfortable with the use of trainer kit/breadboard and ICs. • The following experiments can be conducted on breadboard or trainer kits. • Out of the 15 experiments listed below, a minimum of 8 experiments should be<br>
+• A 2 hour session should be spent to make the students comfortable with the use of trainer kit/breadboard and ICs.<br> • The following experiments can be conducted on breadboard or trainer kits.<br> • Out of the 15 experiments listed below, a minimum of 8 experiments should be<br>
 completed by a student, including the mandatory experiments (5).<br>
 1. Realization of functions using basic and universal gates (SOP and POS forms).<br>
 2. Design and realization of half adder, full adder, half subtractor and full subtractor using:<br>